P

 Expected Output

-A pedagogical guide with progressive explanations, commented code examples, list of common pitfalls and practical exercises with solutions.
+A pedagogical guide with progressive explanations, commented code examples, a list of common pitfalls, and practical exercises with solutions.

 Learn more